Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: Energy and centrality dependence of Scaled Factorial moments

-Therefore, we observe that the intermittency indices from the directly calculated SFMs are small but non-zero in Au + Au collisions from UrQMD model.
-But we know that the UrQMD model is a transport model which does not include any critical related self-similar fluctuations~\cite{MBUrQMD} and thus $\phi_{2}$ should be zero.
-There must exist some trivial non-critical contributions from background.
+Therefore, we observe that the intermittency indices from the directly calculated SFMs are small but nonzero in Au $+$ Au collisions from the UrQMD model.
+However, the UrQMD model~\cite{MBUrQMD} is a transport model which does not include any critical related self-similar fluctuation.
+In this case, the SFM will be independent of the number of partition bins and $\phi_{2}$ would be expected to be zero~\cite{invariant3,SFM1,SFM2}.
+So there must exist some trivial noncritical contributions from background.
+The similar small values of intermittency indices are also found in the HIJING~\cite{NA49C+C} and PYTHIA~\cite{pythia} Monte Carlo models.
+In the NA49 and NA61 experimental data, the observed scaling behavior can be reproduced by mixing critical events with a probability of more than 90$\%$ with uncorrelated random tracks~\cite{NA49SFM,NA61Ar+Sc}.
+In the case that critical related tracks are rare, the underlying critical signal may be diluted by majority random tracks.
+In light of such a scenario, precise knowledge of the background is crucial to the measurement of intermittency in heavy-ion collisions.
 We will investigate how to remove the background effects from the directly measured SFMs in the next section.